alloba/book-of-hours-notes/Hush House Timeline.md

 # Dawn Period
 599? -> ?. [[Dawn Period]]

 599 AD is traditionally the date of the first foundation on the Isle, but the timeline is murky.
-The [[Sisterhood of the Triple knot]] built their first templates much earlier.
+The [[Sisterhood of the Triple Knot]] built their first templates much earlier.

 # Solar Gothic Period
 11th century -> 16th century.  [[Solar Gothic Period]]